ngmarchant/oasis/docs/sections/other-samplers.rst

 References
 ----------
 ..
-[Druck11]  G. Druck and A. McCallum, “Toward Interactive Training and Evaluation,” in Proceedings of the 20th ACM International Conference on Information and Knowledge Management, 2011, pp. 947–956.
+[Druck11]  G. Druck and A. McCallum, “Toward Interactive Training and Evaluation,” in *Proceedings of the 20th ACM International Conference on Information and Knowledge Management*, pp. 947–956, 2011.
 ..
-[Sawade09] C. Sawade, N. Landwehr, and T. Scheffer, “Active Estimation of F-Measures,” in Advances in Neural Information Processing Systems 23, 2010, pp. 2083–2091
+[Sawade09] C. Sawade, N. Landwehr, and T. Scheffer, “Active Estimation of F-Measures,” in *Advances in Neural Information Processing Systems*, pp.
+   2083–2091, 2010.
 ..
-[Marchant17] N. G. Marchant and B. I. P. Rubinstein, In Search of an Entity Resolution OASIS: Optimal Asymptotic Sequential Importance Sampling, arXiv:1703.00617 [cs.LG], Mar 2017.
+[Marchant17] N. G. Marchant and B. I. P. Rubinstein, “In Search of an Entity
+    Resolution OASIS: Optimal Asymptotic Sequential Importance Sampling,” in *Proceedings of the VLDB Endowment*, vol. 10, no. 11, pp. 1322-1333, 2017.